open-telemetry/opentelemetry-js/RELEASING.md

 From what `lerna-changelog` has generated, starts new Unreleased label.
 Follow the example set by recent Released label.

 On [GitHub Releases](https://github.com/open-telemetry/opentelemetry-js/releases), follow the example set by recent releases to populate a summary of changes, as well as a list of commits that were applied since the last release.
 Save it as a draft, don’t publish it.
-Don’t forget the tag -- call it `vx.y.z` and leave it pointing at `master` for now (this can be changed as long as the GitHub release isn’t published).
+Don’t forget the tag -- call it `vx.y.z` and leave it pointing at `main` for now (this can be changed as long as the GitHub release isn’t published).

 ## Create a new PR